customer service best practices

-CRM tools go a long way towards helping businesses personalise their customer interactions.
-In addition to gathering and analysing data, CRMs make it easy for agents to track the preferences and histories of every client, and to access and collaborate on that data from multiple devices.
+CRM tools go a long way towards helping businesses personalize their customer interactions.
+In addition to gathering and analyzing data, CRMs make it easy for agents to track the preferences and histories of every client, and to access and collaborate on that data from multiple devices.
 This empowers businesses to turn traditional ‘customer service’ into a one-to-one customer journey.
-Given that 69% of consumers and 82% of business decision-makers say personalised customer care has a major or moderate impact on their loyalty to companies, this is one practice that you can’t afford to overlook.
+Given that 69% of consumers and 82% of business decision-makers say personalized customer care has a major or moderate impact on their loyalty to companies, this is one practice that you can’t afford to overlook.

 Be where the customers are.